 Clean Truck Check

-The Clean Truck Check program focuses on ensuring that heavy-duty vehicles operating in California maintain properly functioning emissions control systems.
-It involves periodic emissions compliance testing and reporting requirements for vehicles with a gross vehicle weight rating (GVWR) over 14,000 pounds.
-The program applies to both in-state and out-of-state vehicles operating on California roads.
+The Clean Truck Check program ensures that heavy-duty vehicles operating in California maintain properly functioning emissions control systems.
+It involves periodic emissions compliance testing and reporting for vehicles with a GVWR of over 14,000 pounds, applicable to both in-state and out-of-state vehicles.
+The compliance test window for trucks with registrations due in January or July 2025 is currently open.

 Make sure your 3PL provider is compliant with CARB regulations